<< Click to Display Table of Contents >>

 Notice how they are organized by Expression family.

-A pop-up window is shown, and in there you should specify where the value returned by the Library rule should be stored.
+A pop-up window appears, and in there you should specify where the value returned by the Library rule should be stored.

-There are two different ways to choose how to store the return value of the Library rule (i.e., two different places to store the output):
+There are two different ways to choose how to store the return value of the Library rule, two different places to store the output:

-•The first one (the button with a pencil Icon), which enables you to choose an existing variable or create a new one.
+•The first one is the button with a pencil Icon, which lets you to choose an existing variable or create a new one.

-As hinted, this one enables you to store the output in a variable (for later use).
+As hinted, this one lets you to store the output in a variable for later use.

-•And the second one (the button with a diagram Icon vertically flowing), enables you to choose an attribute from the Data Model to store the value.
+•And the second one, the button with a diagram Icon vertically flowing, lets you to choose an attribute from the Data Model to store the value.

-This one enables you to directly store the output into an attribute of a given Entity of your Data Model.
+This one lets you to directly store the output into an attribute of a given Entity of your Data Model.

 In either case, the resulting configuration is seen as an assignment instruction, just as programming languages commonly handle them.

-An assignation instruction where on its left part, it displays the Data Model's attribute or variable storing the output.
+An assignment instruction where on its left part, it displays the Data Model's attribute or variable storing the output.